joeygrimm/DynatracePerform2020/mastering_business_transactions/features.md

 # Hands-on 1

+* User action naming
+  * Create a custom placeholder with input “Xhr Url” and extract after the trailing “?”
+  * Create a custom placeholder with input “Element identifier” and extract after the trailing “$”
+  * Add an XHR naming rule: {userInteraction} on "{Remove_amount}“
+  * Add an XHR naming rule: {XHR_URL_no_parameters}
+  * Add an XHR naming rule: {userInteraction} on "{elementIdentifier}"
+  * Deactivate “Case insensitive naming”
+* Define two key user actions
+  * click on “Sign In”
+  * click on “Book journey for”
+* Define a conversion goal
+  * User action name contains “book journey”
+* Create a dashboard including the key user actions and conversion goal

 ## Feature: user action naming
 * Access the Applications page and click on one of the applications
 * Click on the three dots button at the top-right and click on Edit